 Every cancer treatment can cause side effects or changes to your child’s body and how they feel.
 For many reasons, people do not experience the same side effects even when given the same treatment for the same type of cancer.
 This can make it hard to predict how your child will feel during treatment.

 As your family prepares to start cancer treatment, it is normal to fear treatment-related side effects after a diagnosis of leukemia.
 It may help to know that your child’s health care team will work to prevent and relieve side effects.
 Doctors call this part of cancer treatment palliative care or supportive care.
 It is an important part of your child’s plan, regardless of their age or the classification of the disease.

 Coping with physical side effects

-Common physical side effects from each treatment option for childhood ALL are described within the Types of Treatment section.
+Common physical side effects from each treatment option for childhood acute lymphoblastic leukemia (ALL) are described within the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your child’s physical health depend on several factors, including the cancer’s stage, the length and dose of treatment, and your child’s general health.